Ashford College

-Ashford College is a further education college in Ashford, Kent founded in August 2014.
-It has been run by EKC Group since April 2020, when it was acquired from the West Kent and Ashford College corporation.
-Susan Bonett became Principal of the College in 2021, replacing Victoria Copp-Crawley.
-Its campus is situated on Elwick Road with work to expand the facilities beginning in 2022 after receiving substantial government funds.

-The college offers full and part-time qualifications, from vocational BTEC and NVQ Diplomas, to Access to HE courses, Apprenticeships and Higher Education programmes.
-The college is also an early pioneer of the T Level qualifications, with the first courses running from September 2022.

-The campus has a multi-media learning resource centre, engineering workshops, photography studios and darkrooms as well as commercial hair and beauty salons offering treatments to students, staff and the general public.

-Ashford College relocated from its original location on Jemmett Road to Elwick Road in September 2017 after a £26 million construction project.
-The current campus accommodates over 1000 students but will cater for an additional 250 once Phase 2 is built.

-A state-of-the-art recording studio was launched in June 2018, available to students and public hire.
-The 40-channel facility was officially opened by Eastenders star Shaun Williamson.
+EKC Ashford College is a further education college located in Ashford, Kent, England, founded in August 2014.
+Since 2020 it has been a member of the East Kent Colleges (EKC) Group, which was established in 2018 to unite several colleges in East Kent under a single network.
+EKC Ashford College offers a variety of academic and vocational courses, including A-Levels, T Level, BTEC, NVQ Diplomas technical qualifications, apprenticeships, and adult education programs.
+The college provides education in diverse fields such as business, engineering, health and social care, digital and creative arts, and more.

 History

 Ashford College was founded in 2014 as a result of the split of K College.
 Prior to this, the Jemmett Road campus was part of South Kent College.
 Following a 2008 KPMG report that recommended a merger, South Kent College joined West Kent College in April 2010 to form South & West Kent College, which traded as K College.

-The college campus location has changed from Jemmett Road, to Elwick Road after a new, multi-million pound campus was built.
+Ashford College relocated from its original location on Jemmett Road to Elwick Road in September 2017 after a £26 million construction project.
+A state-of-the-art recording studio was launched in June 2018, available to students and public hire.
+The 40-channel facility was officially opened by Eastenders star Shaun Williamson.

+Ashford college was taken over by EKC Group in April 2020, when it was acquired from the West Kent and Ashford College corporation.

-It was announced in November 2021 that Ashford College's bid for the government's Post-16 Capacity Fund had been successful.
-The multi-million pound injection was to increase capacity by 250 students through the eventual completion of the College's 'Phase 2' development.
-This will see an additional wing constructed to house Information Technology, Engineering and Business classrooms alongside extended College administration facilities.
+It was announced in November 2021 that Ashford College's bid for the government's Post-16 Capacity Fund had been successful, and finished construction in 2023 The multi-million pound injection was to increase capacity by 250 students through the completion of the College's 'Phase 2' development.
+This saw an additional wing constructed to house Information Technology, Engineering and Business classrooms alongside extended College administration facility.

-Courses

-The college offers a number of full and part-time qualifications, from vocational BTEC and NVQ Diplomas, to Access to HE courses, Apprenticeships and Higher Education programmes, alongside short courses, in subjects such as: